-U.S. Employment and Work Visas in Ghana
+U.S. Employment And Work Visas In Ghana

 The employer must file an Immigrant Petition for Alien Worker, Form I-140, with the U.S. Citizenship and Immigration Services (USCIS) for the appropriate employment-based preference category.

 Every fiscal year, approximately 140,000 employment-based immigrant visas are made available to qualified applicants under the provisions of U.S. immigration law.

-You may be eligible for first preference immigrant visa status, if you fall under any of the above categories:
+You may be eligible for first preference immigrant visa status if you fall under any of the above categories:

 All applications for status in the above-mentioned categories must be commenced by a Petition.
-Persons with extraordinary ability may file petitions with DHS on their own behalf.
+Persons with extraordinary ability may file petitions with DHS on their behalf.
 Outstanding professors and researchers as well as certain multinational executives and managers must be beneficiaries of approved petitions filed by the employer.